Sirmisa/Eth-Greeting/README.md

     - Visit https://goerli-faucet.slock.it/
     - Copy the metamask account, paste it in the input box and click in the request button
     - Swith to the Goerli testnet in metamask
+- **Rinkeby testnet development and Infura**
+    - Create a new project
+    - Select a network in this case Rinkeby
+    - Visit https://faucet.rinkeby.io/ to get eth from the faucet
+    -

+### Infura